milospav7/react-filterify/README.md

+## Author
-Author: Milos Pavlovic
+ Milos Pavlovic

+## Library descpripion
-Library descpripion: Extensive support for data filtering, with flexible structure for querying both RESTfult APIS and oData APIs.
+Extensive support for data filtering, with flexible structure for querying both RESTfult APIS and oData APIs.
 Offers a wide choice of UI filter components with state management per filter instance.
 Hooks-based library.
 Built around publisher-subscribe pattern where controller should orchestrate the flow between filters and filters consumer, by providing information about where-to-push-filters to filter components, and by providing where-to-listen-for-change information to filters consumer in an easy to use hooks based approach.